 Currently, there is one last large loan development legacy project (i.e. over \$10 million in combined principal value) remaining for a single project in the residential development category.
-As at December 31, 2023 the four loans with the same borrower for a single large residential development project loan had a total principal value of \$14.2 million, accrued interest of \$4.4 million and is included in stage 3 with an expected credit loss provision of \$6.6 million (As at December 31, 2022, the total principal value was \$13.6 million, accrued interest of \$4.6 and the restated stage 3 expected credit loss provision was \$5.3 million as restated).
-The total principal amount increased year over year because of legal fees incurred related to impairment status of the loans and property taxes paid.
-The Company is actively working with the borrower to sell the underlying real estate properties in order to discharge these loans and has revised its weighting with more likelihood placed on a sales timeline to occur in approximately 12 months after the reporting date.
-Please refer to the breakdown of the mortgage investment portfolio by mortgage type and related provision for impairment losses section of the Management and Discussion Analysis for further information about the loan impairment of the four loans for the single large residential development project.
+As at March 31, 2024 the four loans with the same borrower for a single large residential development project loan had a total principal value of \$14.3 million (as at December 31, 2023, the total principal value was \$14.2 million), The total principal amount increased quarter over quarter because of legal fees incurred related to impairment status of the loans and property taxes paid.